utPLSQL/utPLSQL/docs/userguide/install.md

 # Requirements

+utPLSQL will run on any Oracle Database version 11g relase 2 or above.

 ## Licensed features required

 utPLSQL doesn't require any extra licensed features of Oracle database.
 It can be installed on any Standard Edition Oracle Database.